 but now draws near the wind’s blast and harsh weather.

 Alas, Alas!
 How long this night is!
 And I, most unjustly,

 And in case, you prefer a more standardized version of the medieval English song, the following performance was conducted for the Melodious Melancholye album by the Ensemble Belladonna.

-As pointed out by the scientists, the device eventually paved the way for a variety of modern-day musical instruments, including synthesizer.
-Speaking about the man who is best known for decrypting the famous WWII Enigma code, Jack Copeland and Jason Long of Christchurch-based University of Canterbury (UC), said:
+As pointed out by the scientists, the device eventually paved the way for a variety of modern-day musical instruments, including synthesizers.
+Speaking about the man who is best known for decrypting the famous WWII Enigma code, Jack Copeland and Jason Long of the Christchurch-based University of Canterbury (UC), said: